ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 In the ejected codebase.

 This method is a great starting point.
-Once you reach dozens of apps, you may want to consider other methods that allow you to branch out to more separation in your Router.
+Before you reach dozens of apps, you may want to consider other methods that allow you to define routes in a separate file per app.

 ### Internal Pages

-Since you're adopting a model that serves all of your apps from a single server in the development environment, it can be useful to add other pages that aren't intended to be ejected with any app.
-For example, a page that catalogs and links to your various apps.
+We encourage running all apps simultaneously via the Base Project as your development environment.
+In such a setup, it can be useful to add other pages to the Base Project that aren't intended to be ejected with any app.

+For example, you might add a page that catalogs and links to your various apps.
-We recommend adding these as often as you like, and wrapping them all in `# uniform:remove` Code Fences as in the example above.
+We recommend adding these routes and wrapping them all in `# uniform:remove` Code Fences as in the example above.

 ## Code Fences Everywhere!

-There are other files crucial for Elixir apps, such as `application.ex`, `mix.exs`, and `config/*.exs` files.
+There are other files which are central for running Elixir apps.

 Similarly to the Phoenix Router, we recommend that you add the code required by each of your apps and [Lib Dependencies](dependencies.html#lib-dependencies) to all of these files.
 Then, use [Code Fences](code-transformations.html#code-fences) to selectively remove code during ejection.

+Let's examine what this might look like for `application.ex`, `mix.exs`, and `config/*.exs` files.

 ### Application